xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \% {#cmdperc}

-<p>This command writes the <span class="doxyComputerOutput">%</span> character to the output.
-This character has to be escaped in some cases, because it is used to prevent auto-linking to a word that is also a documented class or struct.</p>
+This command writes the <span class="doxyComputerOutput">%</span> character to the output.
+This character has to be escaped in some cases, because it is used to prevent auto-linking to a word that is also a documented class or struct.

 <hr/>